Mahela Jayawardene

+Jayawardene also worked as an international TV commentator in the first test at Headingley on 19 May 2016 between England and Sri Lanka.

 He also serves as a board member in several unlisted public limited companies in Sri Lanka.
-He has been a vocal critic of Sri Lanka Cricket over the years especially after 2015 where Sri Lanka national cricket has suffered the worst decline at international cricket.
+He has been a vocal critic of Sri Lanka Cricket over the years especially after 2015 where the national side has suffered a significant decline.

 In November 2021, he was inducted to the ICC Cricket Hall of Fame.
 He became only the third Sri Lankan to be inducted to the ICC Cricket Hall of Fame after Muttiah Muralitharan and Kumar Sangakkara.

 Career

 Early and domestic career

 Jayawardene was educated at Nalanda College Colombo.
 At an early age Mahela's father, Senerath Jayawardene, introduced him to the Lionel Coaching Clinic run by Nondescripts Cricket Club in Cinnamon Gardens.
 It was there that he learned to play cricket.
 He was a fast bowler initially during his school days and later transformed as a top order batsman.
 Jayawardene captained Nalanda College Colombo first XI cricket team in 1994.
 He developed his talents through the school cricket team, eventually becoming captain.
 He was runner-up for the best schoolboy cricketer award during the 1994 cricketing season.

 Domestically he has played for Sinhalese Sports Club since 1995.
 He made his Twenty20 debut on 17 August 2004, for Sinhalese Sports Club in the 2004 SLC Twenty20 Tournament.
 He was signed to play as an overseas player for Derbyshire for the first half of the 2008 English cricket season.
 However, his commitments to Sri Lanka and involvement in the Indian Premier League prevented him from playing any part in the 2008 county season.